Holby City episode 1102: Development

 The show's writing team were accustomed to scripting continuing drama but not a series with a clear ending.
 They changed their writing strategy when the BBC axed Holby City.
-This allowed them to create suitable endings to each character's stories and they chose to conclude some stories in Episode 1102.
+This allowed them to create suitable endings to each character's story and they chose to conclude the stories of some of the characters in Episode 1102.
 The story team decided early on that the finale would not feature stunts and explosions.
 They wanted to end the show on its core values shared with the NHS.
 This theme united the writers who all had a "common theme" which they used to script the finale.
 Story producer Ben Wadey stated that theme was "to show the resilience in characters who work there all of the time, they give their lives to the profession."
 Once completed, the show's production were initially secretive regarding details of the episode.
 In November 2021, Rosie Marcel who plays Jac Naylor told Laura-Jayne Tyler from Inside Soap that the final episode would be "spectacular" and "amazing".
 She also revealed that multiple former cast members would return for the episode.
 Marcel described the ending of "Episode 1102" as "a massive nod to the NHS and to everyone making this show."
 David Ames (Dominic Copeland) added that "it's going to be really gorgeous.
 We know that the audience are going to love it as well."

 The episode features the death of Jac and this was planned well in advance.
 Marcel's longevity made Jac one of the show's long-featured characters.
 Producers informed Marcel, who was upset with their decision and she fought with them.
 Marcel revealed that she became "exhausted" trying to reverse their decision and they eventually discussed Jac's death in more depth.
 She "begrudgingly" accepted her character's demise and decided to concentrate on making her death "the best it could possibly be".
 The episode is heavily centric to Jac's demise.
 Marcel felt that it was a compliment from the production team but worried other characters would be side-lined.
 However, during the episode writers created moments for every character "to shine".
 Inside Soap's Tyler revealed that the episode would focus on the immediate aftermath of Jac's failed surgery to remove a terminal brain tumour.
 She added that viewers would learn how bold Holby City is in regards to the mortality of their most popular character.
 The episode also features former character Elliot Hope (Paul Bradley), who had returned to the series in prior episodes to perform Jac's surgery.